jozefh9045/github-tutorial/README.md

 git config --global user.email "[Your email]"
 ```
 In the first command, put your name in the place of [Your Name] (replace the brackets, too).
 This will put your name on any commits you make to give you credit.
-In the second command, your email should be in the place of [Your email] (like the first command, replace the bracktes).
+In the second command, your email should be in the place of [Your email] (like the first command, replace the brackets).
 This command will link any commits you've made to your Github account.
 2. Next, use:
 ```
 git init